-These objectives embrace a wide variety of initiatives such as offering publicity in the Library and via other cultural organisations, offering affordable rentals for rehearsals, meetings and other community use of educational facilities, offering advice, proactively maintaining a central 'anti-clash' events diary and so on.
+These objectives embrace a wide variety of initiatives, such as offering publicity in the Library and via other cultural organisations, offering affordable rentals for rehearsals, meetings and other community use of educational facilities, offering advice, proactively maintaining a central 'anti-clash' events diary and so on.
 The recent research of the Jersey Arts Trust plus the findings from Imagine Jersey will act as the starting point for developing a menu of services which will best fit the needs of the sector.
 This should be drawn up as a matter of priority.

-Objective 5.4: To encourage and help local and community cultural organisations in their development through the provision of grants and loans.
+Objective 5.4: To encourage and help local and community cultural organisations and individuals in their development through the provision of grants and loans.

 One of the chief ways that the sector can be supported is through the provision of small grants and loans.
-At present these are administered by the Jersey Arts Trust but compared to the funding available to sports groups and individuals or the funding of other sectors of culture - the amount available to the sector at present is minimal.
+At present these are administered by the Jersey Arts Trust, but compared to the funding available to sports groups and individuals or the funding of other sectors of culture - the amount available to the sector at present is minimal.

 One of the chief thrusts of the strategy is to give much more help - and that means more resources to the grass roots, to the voluntary cultural sector - including not just arts and crafts groups and activities but also heritage, local history and related groups and activities.
-It could include helping initiatives like the Battle of Flowers (perhaps extending this so that all parishes entered), like entertainments in parish halls (as, for instance, happened recently at Grouville Parish Hall hosting the local pantomime), like opening up community spaces for temporary art exhibitions (as, for instance, at St. Thomas Church in partnership with Hautlieu School) or like dance venues (as at St. Helier Parish Hall).
+It could include helping initiatives like entertainments in parish halls (as, for instance, happens at Grouville Parish Hall hosting the local pantomime), like opening up community spaces for temporary art exhibitions (as, for instance, at St. Thomas' Church in partnership with Hautlieu School) or like dance venues (as at St. Helier Parish Hall).
 It will involve working with community organisations and parishes to encourage new groups and organisations and new initiatives as well as existing organisations.
-A 'partnership fund' is required to do this administered through the Education, Sport and Culture Department on advice from an independent agency in a similar way to the Grants and Advisory Council (which manages sport grants).
+A 'partnership fund' has been established to do this administered through the Education, Sport and Culture Department on advice from an independent agency in a similar way to the Advisory Council for Sport and Leisure (which manages sport grants).